cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 helm install --namespace ledgerbadger-prod --values guest/helm-values/minio-tenant.yaml ledgerbadger-prod minio-operator/tenant

 ```

+# Pending: specify minio env in a secret yaml, not from cli
+See bottom of tenant for an example.

 # Upgrade the Object Store Configuration ???
 Make changes to tenant config without deleting and re-creating it